the-nw1-group/acb-modules/stm32f3-bootloader/README.md

 Only writing to FLASH is supported, specifically writing to configuration/option bytes and EEPROM is not supported.

-The user program must start at address `0x08000C00` and the size reduced by 3K, and the RAM region must start from `0x200000C0` and the size reduced by 192 bytes
+The user program must start at address `0x08001000` and the size reduced by 4K.
+The RAM region is unaffected by the bootloader.